-What are your liabilities?
 Once you file 433-D, the agreement will remain in effect until you pay off what you owe—in full—including penalties and interest.
 If the statute of limitations (the length of time you can legally pay your debt) expires, this agreement will no longer be in effect.

 Currently, the statute of limitations for the IRS to collect your debt is 10 years, although it can be extended.
 If your installment agreement is terminated, you will receive written notice from the IRS prior to the termination.

-Don’t look for a federal tax refund.
 Uncle Sam will apply any federal tax refunds or overpayments to your balance, including the shared responsibility payment under the Affordable Care Act.
 However, this has been reduced to zero for your 2019 taxes under the Tax Cuts and Jobs Act which took effect on December 31, 2018.

 Your federal tax refund offset will continue each year until your debt is marked paid in full or until the mandatory collection period has expired.

 User fees are the fees the IRS collects to provide a service.
 It is legal and it is the law.
 User fees are reviewed every couple of years.
 Currently, the IRS will deduct a $225 user fee from your first installment payment unless you qualify as low-income.
 Low income is defined as at or below 250 percent of the Federal poverty guidelines.
 If you qualify, your user fees are reduced to $43.
 Direct debit users pay $107.